Table of Contents

 - Custom vibration for incoming calls for better accessibility

 - Custom tone for Received Mail

 - Custom tone for Sent mail

 - Custom tone for Voice-mail

 - Week view on Calendar: For iPhone & iPod

 - New Music App: Redesigned only for iPad

-- Music & Video: Two separate apps for iPhone (Instead of Video inside iPod app)
+- Music & Video: Two separate apps for iPhone (Instead of Video inside the iPod app)

 - Scroll for long song titles

 - Song description: Tap & hold on a song title for description